Federal Policy

 How do I know if my vehicle is eligible for the federal tax credit?

-Beginning in 2024, taxpayers can transfer their credit to a dealer to receive it at the point of sale, but what about vehicles bought directly from a manufacturer?
+Beginning in 2024, taxpayers can transfer their credit to a dealer to receive it at the point of sale.
+What about vehicles bought directly from a manufacturer?

-The text does not say that the seller must be a franchised dealer and only says that the seller must be licensed to sell vehicles in a state, though not necessarily the state where the sale takes place.
+The text does not say that the seller must be a franchised dealer, it only says that the seller must be licensed to sell vehicles in a state, (though not necessarily the state where the sale takes place).
 The taxpayer should be able to transfer the credit to the automaker selling the vehicle, even if it is not a franchised dealer, though the IRS guidance on this section will provide further clarity.
-Additionally, the taxpayer can also simply take the credit on their taxes and not transfer the credit.
+Alternatively, the taxpayer can simply take the credit on their taxes and not transfer the credit.

 This information is provided as guidance, based on our interpretation of the Inflation Reduction Act, but we recommend that you consult your tax advisor for specific questions regarding your situation.